tokamak-network/Tokamak-ZkEVM/Performance.md

 |Time for storage access|0.45|1.07|6.76|4.31|0||
 |Time for pairing and hashing|-|-|-|-|0||

-# 3. Input Node.js commands to reproduce the benchmark results
+# 3. Input Node.js commands to reproduce the results
 - How to use UniGro16js can be found [here](https://github.com/Onther-Tech/UniGro16js/edit/master/README.md)
-- Input commands for the results (Find the values to put in the parameters in square brackets from the table below)
+- Input commands (Find the values to put in the parameters in square brackets from the table below)
   1. To build source codes, go to the main directory and enter ```npm run buildcli```.
   1. To **compile**, go to the directory ```./resource/subcircuits``` and enter ```./compile.sh``` .
   3. Go back to the main directory and enter ```node build/cli.cjs QAP_all bn128 [s_D] [s_max]``` to run **buildQAP**.